hanyao8/QA-SISR/README.md

-# QA-SISR
+# Quantum Annealing for Single Image Super-Resolution
-Quantum Annealing for Single Image Super-Resolution by Han Yao Choong, Suryansh Kumar and Luc Van Gool (ETH Zürich)
+This is the code repository for the paper "Quantum Annealing for Single Image Super-Resolution" by Han Yao Choong, Suryansh Kumar and Luc Van Gool (ETH Zürich).

 Our work is part of NTIRE 2023: CVPR 2023 New Trends in Image Restoration and Enhancement Workshop.